mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 --------------------------------

 Modeling the noise of a thermal-noise limited ADC’s is fairly straightforward.
-The figure below shows two histograms for the 24-bit AD7124-8, for two different internal amplifier settings.
+The Figure :ref:`ad7124hist` below shows two histograms for the 24-bit AD7124-8, for two different internal amplifier settings.

 .. figure:: ad7124_histograms.png

-   **Figure 10.
-AD7124 output noise**
+   AD7124 output noise
+   :label:`ad7124hist`

 If the noise is “well behaved” (Gaussian) and constant across the ADC’s input span, the ADC’s time-domain noise can be modeled using Numpy’s